AdobeDocs/experience-manager-cloud-manager.en/help/using/non-production-pipelines.md

 >[!NOTE]
 >
->A pipeline can not be setup until its associated git repository has at least one branch and [program setup](setting-up-program.md) is complete.
-See [Adding and Managing Repositories](cloud-manager-repositories.md) to learn how to add and manage repositories in Cloud Manager.
+>A pipeline can not be setup until its associated git repository has at least one branch and [program setup](/help/getting-started/program-setup.md) is complete.
+See the document [Cloud Manager Repositories](/help/managing-code/repositories.md) to learn how to add and manage repositories in Cloud Manager.

-## Video Tutorial {#video-tutorial-two}
+## Video Tutorial {#video-tutorial}

+This video provides an overview of the pipeline creation process, which is detailed in this document.

 >[!VIDEO](https://video.tv.adobe.com/v/26316/)